GaryBlackbourne/arm-dev-template/README.md

 sudo apt install openocd arm-none-eabi-gdb
 ```

-### Clone repository
+### Bootstrap project

-Clone this repostitory the way you wish, I presume you are using a linux system.
+#### Clone the repo

+Clone this repostitory into your project directory:

 ```
-git clone git@github.com:GaryBlackbourne/arm-dev-template.git
+git clone <project_dir> git@github.com:GaryBlackbourne/arm-dev-template.git
 ```

-### Download files for your microcontroller
+#### Get the hardware specific sources

 After you cloned the repo, you have to obtain the necessary files from the manufacturer.
+For `STM32` target I recommend CubeMX to download paackages or straight up projects, and copy the necessary files.
-I used this project with `STM32` and CubeMX generated projects tend to have all necessary files but all manufacturer has to have a mirror, where these files could be downloaded from.
+It tend to have all necessary files but all manufacturer has to have a mirror, where these files could be
+downloaded from.

+ARM forces all manufacturers to have some sort of implementation of these files for their hardware, as it is part of the
+CMSIS (Cortex Microcontroller Software Interface Standard).

 The files you need are:
-- includes - put them in the `inc` directory
+- includes
-  - \<device\>.h - (note: this might not be in one file, i.e. stm23f303xe.h AND stm32f3xx.h, with stm32f303re)
+  - \<device\>.h - (note: this might not only be one file, for example for an stm32f303re you have to have stm23f303xe.h AND stm32f3xx.h)
   - system_\<device\>.h
   - core_\<cpu\>.h
   - cmsis_compiler.h - (note: this might need a compiler specific header like cmsis_gcc.h)